rockhymas/iberia/README.md

 Hard stone is any of the stone types (stone, andesite, diorite, granite) that has been surrounded by a compressing block on all six sides.
 Blocks that compress stone include stone itself, dirt, and bedrock.
-Hard stone takes ten times as long to mine, unless you're using a diamond pickaxe.
+Hard stone takes ten times as long to mine, unless you're using a golden or a diamond pickaxe.
 Once a block of stone has been surrounded by compressing blocks, it will convert to hard stone in about the same time as it takes for wheat to grow one stage.
 Likewise, hard stone will convert back to stone after it's been un-surrounded in the same amount of time.

 [See it in action](http://imgur.com/a/9ognN)